moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 {: #warpmedia-track-descriptor title="Warp Media Format track descriptor"}

 * Track ID:
 Within WMF, track IDs are numeric integers.
 Track IDs SHOULD start at 0 and SHOULD increment by 1 for each additional track.
+Track IDs MUST never be reused.
+If a track is published and then unpublished, it must be allocated a new track ID before it is re-published.

 * Init payload:
 The init payload in a track descriptor MUST consist of a File Type Box (ftyp) followed by a Movie Box (moov).
 This Movie Box (moov) consists of Movie Header Boxes (mvhd), Track Header Boxes (tkhd), Track Boxes (trak), followed by a final Movie Extends Box (mvex).
 These boxes MUST NOT contain any samples and MUST have a duration of zero.
 A Common Media Application Format Header {{CMAF}} meets all these requirements.

-# Packaging

-## Tracks

-Each codec bitstream MUST be packaged in to a sequence of Objects within a separate track.

-## Objects
+## Media Objects

 Object Delivery Order MUST match the Object sequence number.

-The Object payload:
+The media object payload:

 * MUST consist of a Segment Type Box (styp) followed by any number of media fragments.
 Each media fragment consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
 The Media Fragment Box (moof) MUST contain a Movie Fragment Header Box (mfhd) and Track Box (trak) with a Track ID (`track_ID`) matching a Track Box in the initialization fragment.
 * MUST contain a single track.